English Literature with German BA (Hons) – 2020 entry

 Why choose this course

-We’re one of the UK's leading universities for English literature with German, with our courses ranked in the UK top 3 of the ‘Modern languages and linguistics’ category of the Guardian University Guide 2019.
-Our courses in English literature are ranked in the top 10 for creative writing in the Complete University Guide 2019 and top 10 in The Times and Sunday Times Good University Guide 2019.
+We’re one of the UK's leading universities for literature and languages, with our modern languages and linguistics courses ranked in the UK top three by the Guardian University Guide 2019.
+Our courses are also ranked in the top 10 for creative writing in the Complete University Guide 2019 and in The Times and Sunday Times Good University Guide 2019.

-We have an excellent reputation for challenging, innovative, forward-thinking teaching and research.
+We conduct challenging, forward-thinking teaching and research.
 Our BA English Literature with German course is innovative and interdisciplinary, allowing you to develop a high level of literary, linguistic and cultural competence.

 What you will study

-The English literature part of this course covers a range of literary themes, genres and theories, while the foreign language component is taught almost exclusively in German, giving you high-level language training.
+The English literature part of this course covers a range of literary periods, authors, genres and theories, dealing with literature from a range of nations and traditions, while the foreign language component is taught almost exclusively in German, giving you high-level language training.

-If you choose to do so, you’ll spend your third year on placement in a country where the language is spoken, giving you the opportunity to study English literature in one of our partner institutions across Europe and/or work in one of the many companies with which we have links.
+If you choose to take a Professional Training placement, you’ll spend your third year on placement in a country where German is spoken, giving you the opportunity to study English literature at one of our partner institutions across Europe and/or work in one of the many companies with which we have links.